 We’ve tested spray petroleum products to a fare-thee-well.
 Some are good for loosening bolts, others for sealing electrical connections, and others for protecting against corrosion.
-When it comes to loosening bolts, weve found the PB Blaster works best.
-Thats not to say the others wont work.
+When it comes to loosening bolts, we’ve found the PB Blaster works best.
+That’s not to say the others won’t work.
 Its just that when it comes to the really tough bolts, PB rises to the top.

 “For sockets, a breaker bar and the learned wisdom of just the right amount of torque works much of the time.
+An impact screwdriver is often our go-to tool for slotted fasteners.
 For really stubborn fasteners, there are nut cutters, and a wide range of torque- and shock-inducing gadgets.

-One unusual but effective fastener-freeing technique involves massive thermal change that causes an abrupt material expansion or contraction.
+“One unusual but effective fastener-freeing technique involves massive thermal change that causes an abrupt material expansion or contraction.
 A piece of dry ice is pressed against a stubborn bolt head to shrink its dimensions.
 This results in the disruption of the rusty bond and more willingness for the bolt to turn.

-Less esoteric solutions include box or socket wrenches with fewer facets, which afford a tighter grip on a nut or bolt head and allow more torque without stripping the hardware.
+“Less esoteric solutions include box or socket wrenches with fewer facets, which afford a tighter grip on a nut or bolt head and allow more torque without stripping the hardware.
 The better your ability to apply force, the more careful you must be to avoid breaking the fastener.

-Sometimes, all a bolt needs is a few good wacks to loosen the bond, but be careful!
+“Sometimes, all a bolt needs is a few good wacks to loosen the bond, but be careful!
 You don’t want to damage the threads.
 If you can only approach from the threaded end of a bolt, you can put another nut on the bolt and tap that – not too hard.
 Alternately, you can use a rubberized mallet, or a piece of hardwood to insulate the bolt from the hammer.

-The rusting process also degrades bolt head shape.
+“The rusting process also degrades bolt head shape.
 A last ditch effort may require a pair of Vise-Grips or sockets designed to grab deformed bolt heads.
-For stuck, slotted-head bolts, an impact screwdriver can be a real lifesaver.
+For stuck, slotted-head bolts, an impact screwdriver can be a real lifesaver

-Frozen, rusted nuts present a similar problem, but there are tools that allow you to split the nut without destroying the bolt.
+“Frozen, rusted nuts present a similar problem, but there are tools that allow you to split the nut without destroying the bolt.
 Nut crackers use a chisel-like edge that is screw-pressed against the side of a nut.
-Once the tool is tightened, a machinists hammer is used to smack the tool, and its blade splits the nut.
+Once the tool is tightened, a machinists hammer is used to smack the tool, and its blade splits the nut.”